LintangWisesa/RPi_QuranSpeaker/README.md

     ```bash
     ./pauser.py
     ```
-    This script will only pause if it is currently in playing mode, and will resume only if it is in paused mode.
+    This script toggles the playing/paused mode.
+It will pause if it is currently in playing mode, and will resume if it is in paused mode.
     If it is in stopped mode, it will do nothing.

+    You can also be specific if you only want to either pause or resume:
+    ```bash
+    ./pauser.py pause # pauses only, skips if paused or stopped
+    ./pauser.py resume # resumes only, skips if playing or stopped
+    ./pauser.py toggle # toggles, skips if stopped, the default behavior
+    ```

     This is beneficial if you want to pause/resume playback beofre/after playing [Adhan](https://github.com/achaudhry/adhan) for example.

+    Another scenario is to pause playback every night and resume in the morning.
+    To do this add 2 cronjobs (type `crontab -e` and insert the below):

+    ```
+    0 22 * * * /home/pi/RPi_QuranSpeaker/pauser.py pause
+    0 6 * * * /home/pi/RPi_QuranSpeaker/pauser.py resume
+    ```

 <hr>